 Spoiler alert: Jim is wasting his time.

 He knows how to get things done, but never asks if it’s worth doing in the first place.
 Instead of working on important problems, he’s building “options” for the future.
-Like so many other college graduates, he’s been pushed into mundane and uncreative profession.
+Like so many other college graduates, he’s been pushed into a mundane and uncreative profession.
 His dream-filled heart is crushed by the cold logic of investment banking.
-And another friend said: “I’m just trying to get through the next 25 years as fast as possible.”
+His words echo those of another friend, who said: “I’m just trying to get through the next 25 years as fast as possible.”